 - Related Entries

 In 1628 Descartes left Paris.
 At this time he seems to have been working on the Regulae ad Directionem Ingenii (Rules for the Direction of the Mind), a work that he would abandon, some speculating around the time of the move from Paris.
-In 1630 he moved to Amsterdam.
+It is worth noting that relatively recently a copy of the Rules was discovered in a library at Cambridge University.
+Scholars are unsure how it got there.
+Currently, based on what it includes, it is thought that this manuscript represents the work as it stood when Descartes had abandoned it in 1628.
+The later Amsterdam printing (1701) and a copy that Leibniz acquired from Clerselier (c.
+1670) make certain advancements over what is found in the Cambridge manuscript.
+So, it appears that Descartes picked up the work again, some speculating after a visit in 1635 from John Dury (1596–1680) and Samuel Hartlib (1600–1662).
+The meeting took place in The Hague.
+Dury and Hartlib were friends of the Cambridge philosopher Henry More (1614–1687), with whom Descartes had corresponded, and of others in More's circle, including John Milton (1608–1674).
+Perhaps the copy was made during the visit and brought back to Cambridge.
+(In any event, this is a new and interesting development in Descartes scholarship.)
+In 1630 Descartes moved to Amsterdam.
 There he worked on drafts of the Dioptrique (the Optics) and the Meteors (the Meteorology), which were very likely intended to be a part of a larger work, Le Monde (The World).
 In 1632 he moved again, this time to Deventer, to apparently teach Henry Reneri (1593–1639) his physics.
 It is also during his stay in Deventer that Descartes probably worked on a final draft of the Traite de l'homme (Treatise on Man), which in connection to the Optics and the Meteorology was probably originally intended to be a part of The World.

-Around 1635, Reneri began to teach “Cartesian” physics.
+Around 1635, at the University of Utrecht, Reneri began teaching “Cartesian” physics.
 Also during this year, a domestic servant by the name of Helene gave birth to a baby girl, Francine.
 Genevieve Rodis-Lewis claims that Francine was born 19 June 1635 (Rodis-Lewis, p.
 40).
 According to a baptismal record, dated 28 July 1635, Descartes is named the father (AT I 395n).
 However, Gaukroger claims that the baptismal date was 7 August 1635 (Gaukroger, p.
 294).
 In 1636 Reneri acquired an official chair in Philosophy at the University of Utrecht, and continued to build a following of students interested in Cartesian science.
 Around March of 1636, at the age of forty, Descartes moved to Leiden to work out the publishing of the Discourse.
 And, in 1637 it is published.
 With the Discourse out and a following of students building in Utrecht, Descartes seems to have turned his attention from career to family.
-In a letter dated 30 August 1637 we find him apparently working out an arrangement for Francine, but strangely refers to her as his “niece”-which suggests that he did not want certain people to know that he was a father.
+In a letter dated 30 August 1637 we find him apparently working out an arrangement for Francine, but strangely refers to her as his “niece”—which suggests that he did not want certain people to know that he was a father (or that Francine had been born out of wedlock).
 Gaukroger suggests that despite this apparent denial of paternity, Descartes not only corresponds with Francine, but in 1637 brings her and Helene to his new home at Santpoort or Egmond-Binnen (Gaukroger, pp. 294, 332).

-The Discourse is the first published work of Descartes', coming some four years after his abandonment of the publishing of The World.
-This work is important for many reasons.
+The Discourse is the first published work of Descartes', coming some four years after he had abandoned The World.
+The Discourse is important for many reasons.
 For instance, it tells us what Descartes himself seems to have thought of his early education, and in particular, his early exposure to mathematics.
 Roger Ariew suggests that these reflections are not so much those of the historical Descartes, as much as they are those of a persona Descartes adopts in telling the story of the Discourse (Ariew, pp. 58–63).
 Uncontested, however, is the view that the Discourse sketches out the metaphysical underpinnings of the Cartesian system.
 And, as a bonus, it has three works that are attached to it that are apparently added so as to exemplify the method of inquiry it develops (though admittedly it is unclear how the method is applied in these essays).
 The attached essays are the Optics, the Meteorology, and Le Geometrie (the Geometry).
 As was suggested earlier, the Optics and Meteorology were very likely versions of works originally intended for The World.